 Membership in the MWX Triathlon Club is open to all irrespective of your age, ability, or experience.
 You do not need to be an accomplished triathlete, just someone who is interested in participating in triathlons - or just the activities associated with triathlons.
 MWX is a non-profit volunteer organization with low yearly fees supporting the basics and includes these benefits:

-At this point, it's too late to be included in the free entry to Pigman 2019 or $50 Northtowne Cycling drawings.
-However, you are still in time for a free Ames or Bluff Creek triathlon entry.
+At this point, it's too late to be included in the free entry to Pigman 2021 or $50 Northtowne Cycling drawings.
+However, you are still in time for other free triathlon entries as they become available.
 You could also be eligible for the "Regular Season" drawing.

 What is triathlon?
 Triathlon is a swim-bike-run race.
 It is one of the fastest growing sports in the country.
 The United States just earned its first olympic medal in triathlon this year at the 2016 Olympics with Gwen Jorgensen’s stellar performance.

 What are the distances of the race?
 There are lots of distances offered from Sprint all the way up to Ironman!
 The official collegiate distance is Olympic/Standard Distance which is a 1 mile swim – 24.8 mile bike – 6.2 mile run.
 There will be options for athletes to do Sprint Distance (0.5 mile swim – 12.4 mile bike – 3.1 mile run) racing throughout the year if you’re not ready for Olympic Distance yet!

 How long are the races?
 On average, an Olympic Distance race will take 2 hours 30 minutes to 3 hours 30 minutes for most athletes.
 A Sprint Distance race will take about 1 hour 15 minutes to 1 hour 45 minutes for most athletes.